ivanpintar/cqrs-and-event-sourcing-fsharp/README.md

-# cqrs and event sourcing
+# cqrs and event sourcing in F#

+This is a copy of the same project in C#.
+It was previously a branch in the same repo, but I moved it out into a separate repository.

 Learning CQRS and Event Sourcing.
 This is a small, very contrived shopping app with three aggregates: Basket, Product and Order.